Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 P-2 Visa and P-3 Visa Support Personnel

-they perform support services that are essential to the successful performance or services of the principal P-2 or P-3 Visa holder.
-P Visa support staff must have prior experience or critical skills with the P-2 or P-3 Visa holder, and the petition for support personnel must be filed along with the principal P-2 or P-3 Visa petition.
+P-2 Visa and P-3 Visa holders may bring support highly skilled personnel.
+They must be coming to the US temporarily as an essential and integral part of the performance of a principal P-2 or P-3 Visa holder; or because they perform support services essential to successful performance or services of the principal P-2 or P-3 Visa holder.
+P Visa support staff must have prior experience or critical skills with the P-2 or P-3 Visa holder.
+Finally, the petition for support personnel must be filed along with the principal P-2 or P-3 Visa petition.